 Presenting Topology-Powered Observability

 Observability solutions go beyond metrics, logs, and traces and also focus on the relationship between all IT infrastructure components.
-Check out this white paper to learn about the three unique capabilities relationship-based observability brings to the table to help improve incident management at your organization.
+Check out this white paper to learn about the four benefits topology-powered observability brings to the table to help improve incident management at your organization.
 And who knows, you might just change your mindset from “observability vs. monitoring” to “observability AND monitoring”.

 StackState delivers Topology-Powered Observability.
 StackState integrates with APM tools, infrastructure monitoring tools, virtualization and cloud platforms, Kubernetes, and incident management systems to add the certainty and richness of relationships, configuration changes, and AI-based diagnostics existing incident management process.
 This uniquely leads to deterministic root cause, which helps IT teams prevent and solve problems more quickly and efficiently.